lxc/incus/doc/api-extensions.md

 This adds support for forcing a connection to the console, even if there is already an active session.
 It introduces the new `--force` flag for connecting to the instance console.

+## `network_ovn_state_addresses`

+This adds extra fields to the OVN network state struct for the IPv4 and IPv6 addresses used on the uplink.